pantrypoints/sp/content/en/research/descartes/philosophy/part-4/article-080.md

 This is why the air-aether globules cannot generate fire.
  -->

-To generate fire, **the air-aether globules must be expelled from the gaps between some earth-aether particles.**
+To generate fire, **the air-aether globules must be expelled by force from the gaps between some earth-aether particles.**

+This will prevent the earth-aether from supporting each other.
+- This will isolate each earth-aether particles so that they can be surrounded by the fire-aether
-This frees up the earth-aether particles to follow the fire-aether in various directions.
+- This isolation with the fire-aether will make the earth-aether follow the course of the fire-aether in various directions.

 ## 82. How is Fire Sustained?